NoBlackBoxes/LastBlackBox/boxes/systems/connecting/README.md

 - **Switching WiFi Networks**: If you previously connected your NB3 to a WiFi network, then you can try to connect to a *new* network by creating a "mobile hotspot" with the same WiFi name (SSID) and passkey as the *previous* network.
 Your NB3 should connect and be assigned an IP address that you can use in the subsequent steps. *Make sure that your Host is also connected to the same hotspot.*

 - **UART Console**: Your RPi has the ability to communicate via an old-school serial console.
 We can use the USB-to-Serial converter on your microcontroller (hindbrain) to talk directly to the RPi via a terminal emulator (minicom, PuTTY, etc.).
 This trick requires enabling the serial console on your RPi and connecting some jumper cables between your microcontroller and RPi's GPIO pins.
-You can find details of this *last resot* (but very reliably) connection strategy here: [Connecting via UART](uart/README.md)
+You can find details of this *last resort* (but very reliable) connection strategy here: [Connecting via UART](uart/README.md)

 ### 2. Connecting your Host to your LAN